Possessed (2000 film)

-Possessed is a 2000 American made-for-television horror film directed by Steven E. de Souza, written by de Souza and Michael Lazarou, and starring Timothy Dalton.
-The film is based on events appearing in the book Possessed by Thomas B. Allen, which was inspired by the exorcism case of Roland Doe.
+Possessed is a 2000 American horror television film directed by Steven E. de Souza, written by de Souza and Michael Lazarou, and starring Timothy Dalton.
+The film is based on events appearing in the 1993 book Possessed by Thomas B. Allen, which was inspired by the exorcism case of Roland Doe.

 The film aired on Showtime on October 22, 2000, and was released on DVD in the United States on October 2, 2001.

 Plot summary

-William S. Bowdern (Timothy Dalton) is a World War II veteran who was severely affected by a bad experience in France on All Saints’ Day in 1944.
+William S. Bowdern is a World War II veteran who was severely affected by a bad experience in France on All Saints' Day in 1944.
 In the first scene of the film, we flash-back through one of Bowdern's dreams to where he was trying to escape from a German advance as Schutzstaffel (SS) soldiers execute wounded American soldiers.
 A wounded soldier calls Bowdern, the chaplain, to give him the Last Rites; Bowdern at first denies him so he can escape.
 Bowdern rethinks the matter and does his duty but is bayonetted by an SS soldier.
 He becomes an alcoholic, tormented by his injuries and the guilt of refusing a dying man's last wish.

-Years later, Bowdern is teaching his students at St. Louis University (SLU) when, at the end of the lecture, an angry mob smashes the classroom's windows.
+Years later, Bowdern is teaching his students at St. Louis University (SLU) when, at the end of the lecture, a frozen sausage smashes through the classroom's window.
 When Bowdern gets out, he discovers that there is a demonstration against the school's recent racial integration.
 When the police arrive, he asks them to arrest "those people" — meaning the protestors — but the police arrest the black students instead.
 Angered, Bowdern physically attacks the cops, who arrest him as well.
-Father Raymond McBride (Henry Czerny) pays his bail, and drives him to the Alexian Brothers Hospital to show where the church places hopeless alcoholics and the mentally ill.
+Father Raymond McBride pays his bail, and drives him to the Alexian Brothers Hospital to show where the church places hopeless alcoholics and the mentally ill.

-Robbie Mannheim (Jonathan Malen) is sitting with his aunt, Hanna (Piper Laurie), who is teaching him how to contact the "other world".
-Robbie's mother (Shannon Lawson) suddenly discovers the two at the ouija board.
+Robbie Mannheim is sitting with his aunt, Hanna, who is teaching him how to contact the "other world".
+Robbie's mother suddenly discovers the two at the ouija board.
 She scolds Aunt Hanna for disregarding her request that she must not expose Robbie to such ideas.
 Robbie disobeys his mother's demands that he stay away from the supernatural, as he enjoys the contacts.

 When Aunt Hanna dies, Robbie continues trying to reach the other world.
-One day one of Robbie's classmates (Sensei Jamie) during school is severely wounded in the hand when a desk falls on top of him.
+One day one of Robbie's classmates during school is severely wounded in the hand when a desk falls on top of him.
 Robbie is blamed.
 Ultimately, he is expelled from school.
-His father (Michael Rhoades) demands to know why Robbie hurt his classmate.
+His father demands to know why Robbie hurt his classmate.
 When Robbie explains to his father that he did not deliberately do that and the desk moved itself, his father does not believe him and decides to physically punish him.
 Before he can, the chair on which Robbie is sitting moves out from under him, making Robbie crash to the floor.
 Robbie's parents feel someone or something is trying to harm their child.
 They feel he may really be "possessed".